AnnaRobinson/new_relic_insights/doc/inserting.md

 Watchdog integration can be configured at the main configuration page for this module.
 Watchdog integration is achieved by queueing messages logged to watchdog in the Drupal Queue.
-Queued messages are processed automatically on cron, but can also be processed manually in the following ways:
+Queued messages are processed automatically on cron but can also be processed manually in the following ways:

 * If the [Drush Queue][] extension is installed, you can run